carlos-vf/Deep-Learning/theory/Fish_detection.md

 - Fish biomass measurement, using length to biomass regression methods.

+This task in general can be classified as **enviromental monitoring**.

 Many attempts were made to solve the first task with shallow learning architectures such as feature extraction through mathematical modelling.
 (Example: principal component analysis to extract key features)
-A classical pipeline would have been composed of pre-processing on images, feature extraction (shape, texture and colour) and finally classification.
+A classical pipeline would have been composed of proposal generation, feature extraction (shape, texture and colour) and finally region classification.

 However, these methods fail to correctly detect fishes in realistic and complex backgrounds.
 The luminosity of the image, the variation in the sea bed and the clarity of water are all factors that severely affect the accuracy of these models in real scenarios.

-Thus the need and use of Artificial Neural Networks (ANN) for fish detection.
+Thus the need and use of Artificial Neural Networks (ANN) for fish detection: deep neural networks can generate hierarchical features, capture different scale information in different layers, and produce robust and discriminative features for classification.

 ## Deep learning approaches to fish detection
-- CNN + hierarchical feature
+- **Convolutional Neural Network (CNN)** + hierarchical feature
-- CNN pre-trained on ImageNet + transfer learning (substituting the final layers and learning the parameters for those)
+- CNN pre-trained on ImageNet + **transfer learning** (substituting the final layers and learning the parameters for those)
-- Gaussian Mixture Models (GMM) to pre-process background/foreground + estimation of the optical flow on the input image + region-based CNN (Region Proposal Network)
+- **Gaussian Mixture Models (GMM)** to pre-process background/foreground + estimation of the optical flow on the input image + region-based CNN (Region Proposal Network)
+- **Region-based CNN (R-CNN)**: generate region proposal using a selective search algorithm, then extracts features from these regions using a CNN and finally use SVM on the features for classification
-- Fast R-CNN
+- **Fast R-CNN**
-- Faster R-CNN
+- **Faster R-CNN**
-It is important to notice that Fast R-CNN and Faster R-CNN are two-stage object detection algorithm: they first predict candidate boxes and then process each identified region to classify and refine the object boundaries.
+It is important to notice that R-CNN, Fast R-CNN and Faster R-CNN are two-stage object detection algorithm: they first predict candidate boxes and then process each identified region to classify and refine the object boundaries.

 ## YOLO-Fish (2022)